What Are the Three Angels’ Messages in Revelation 14?

 To understand this crisis better, we’ll need some background.
 This means going back to Revelation 12.

-The backdrop to the three angels’ messages
+The background to the three angels’ messages

 The three angels’ messages in Revelation 14 are the culmination of a sweep of history that begins in chapter 12 and continues through chapter 13.
-Revelation 12 portrays God’s people (the church) down through history and shows how Satan (the enemy angel that rebelled in heaven) has been trying to bring the church down.
+Revelation 12 portrays God’s people (the church) down through history and shows how Satan (the enemy angel who rebelled in heaven) has been trying to bring the church down.
 Then, Revelation 13 explains how Satan uses a religious power on earth to try to accomplish his purposes.

 You may have noticed that Revelation is a book full of symbols.